 Marseille Travel Guide

 Marseille is France's second largest and most ancient city.
 It was founded by the Greeks in 600 BC and was later conquered by the Romans after becoming a thriving port and centre for trade.
-Today it is littered with ancient sites and artefacts; mostly Roman additions to the original Greek settlement.
+Today it is littered with ancient sites and artefacts, mostly Roman additions to the original Greek settlement.

 The Old Port area is filled with restaurants, bars, hotels, office blocks and a daily fish market at the Belgian Quay, giving it a lively and sophisticated air.
 There are also a number of decent museums, galleries, theatres and shops dotted about the city that are worth visiting.
-Marseille is also famed for its Opéra: an Art Deco opera house, situated in the heart of the city, still hosts performances even though it was all but destroyed by fire in 1920.
+Marseille is also famed for its Opéra: an Art Deco opera house, situated in the heart of the city, which still hosts performances even though it was all but destroyed by fire in 1919.
 La Plaine is a trendy area filled with cafes, bookstores and fountains, with a bustling market on Thursdays and Saturdays, while Noailles' bazaar is a multi-ethnic area filled with Indo-Chinese and Arabic shops.

-The outgoing, friendly inhabitants of Marseille are a cosmopolitan bunch, with diverse backgrounds including a number of Italian, Spanish, and North African communities.
+The outgoing, friendly inhabitants of Marseille are a cosmopolitan bunch, with diverse backgrounds including a number of Italian, Spanish and North African communities.
 There is far less of the style and image consciousness evident in the rest of the Cote d'Azur, creating a more North African flavour and a vibrant atmosphere.
 Marseilles also acts as a good base for exploring the nearby natural beauty of the calanques (or Mediterranean fjords) and some excellent beaches.

 Become our Marseille Travel Expert